Why I love this chipped beef dip recipe

 - Dairy free cream cheese – I normally use Violife vegan cream cheese.
 I find that it works the best in heated dips.

-- Mayonnaise – I haven’t tested this with vegan mayo, but you should be able to swap this to make the recipe egg free.
+- Mayonnaise – We used regular Hellman’s mayo, but you can swap this for vegan mayonnaise to make it egg free.

 Frequently asked questions